 - Promote the safety and welfare of patients, employees, co-workers, colleagues, the public, and the environment.

-- Comply with relevant laws and seek to change them when they are contrary to the best interests of the patient.
+- Comply with relevant laws and regulations pertaining to the practice of laboratory medicine and science and actively seek to change them when they are contrary to the best interests of the patient.

 Adopted by the AACC Board of Directors